 Final Verdict on How to Breathe When Running?

 The proper technique of breathing in the running isn’t yet determined.
-But the method of breathing can affect how you take in oxygen and expel carbon dioxide.
+However, the method of breathing can affect how you take in oxygen and expel carbon dioxide.

 Whether you do mouth breathing or nasal breathing while running, the purpose is to get more oxygen to maintain the bloodstream’s oxygen level while running.
 However, there is a specific way that teaches nasal breathing while running.
 And you should know those ways to improve your breathing exercise.